itsskofficial/itsskofficial/README.md

 Here's a quick intro about me :

-🔭 Building cool things at Existence
+🔭 Seeking answers to life's existential questions

-🚀 AI enthusiast
+🚀 Open source enthusiast

 💬 Don't ask me anything.
 Jk, drop your message at any of my socials if you wanna talk about something interesting